miklevin/MikeLev.in/index.md

 *   From NixOS to HTMX: Practical guides and tutorials for mastering the technologies covered in the book.
 *   Critical thinking and information literacy: Resources for navigating the digital age with discernment and responsibility.

+The outline above represents a distillation of knowledge extracted from the articles that follow.
+Like a funnel that captures diverse streams of information and a sieve that filters and refines them, I've gathered scattered insights about technology, AI, and human-centric computing into a coherent narrative.
+This approach reflects the modern knowledge worker's challenge: making sense of an endless flow of information through careful curation and synthesis.

+Just as Unix pipes transform raw data into meaningful output, these articles have been transformed into an actionable framework above.
+The outline represents carefully filtered tools and knowledge that have emerged from years of exploration, experimentation, and practical application.
+They form an idea map - a curated collection of interconnected concepts and tools that will help you build your own technological ecosystem.

 <ol reversed>
   {% assign total_posts = site.posts.size %}
   {% assign post_counter = 0 %}